Frequently Asked Questions

 • Does an adopter have to be in the Houston area?

 No. We do allow out of state adoptions on a case by case basis.
-There is no guarantee, but being out of Houston is not an immediate no. All out of state adoptions must still happen in Houston- we will not ship a dog or cat.
+There is no guarantee, but being out of Houston is not an immediate no. We currently have the ability to transport dogs to Chicago, NY, and Boston at a $250 fee.
+All other out of state are expected to provide transport themselves.

 • How much does it cost to adopt?